Companies in almost every industry have struggled over the last 18 months due to the COVID-19 pandemic.

-However, Boeing is one of the world’s foremost aircraft manufacturers, and they’re unlikely to struggle for long.
-In fact, now may be the right time to buy the stock as a relatively low price.
+However, Boeing is one of the world’s foremost aircraft manufacturers, and it is unlikely to struggle for long.

-While it will likely take some time for Boeing to return to its pre-pandemic price point, it seems that there’s potential for this stock to deliver good returns despite current travel restrictions.
-This will likely depend on the orders Boeing receives and if they can keep their earnings up.
+While it will likely take some time for Boeing to return to its pre-pandemic price point, it seems that there’s potential for this stock to deliver good returns as travel continues to open up.

 Beaten Down Stocks With Potential

 Roku Inc. (NASDAQ: ROKU)

 People watched more TV than ever during the heart of the pandemic, and streaming sales reached all-time highs.

 As we moved ever closer to normalcy in 2021, families threw off their streaming services for travel and all things outdoors.

 As a result, companies like Roku felt the burn of millions of users turning away from the screen.

 Many believe that investors were premature in turning away from Roku, as stock prices have been down for the last few months.